 Owl has a red balloon.
 Monkey does not.
 “That red balloon matches my shiny red tie,” says Monkey.
 “I’d look fancy walking to school with a shiny red balloon.
 The only thing I’ve ever wanted, since right now, is a shiny, big red balloon.
 It would make me SO HAPPY!”
 But Owl does not want to give it to him.
 So Monkey tries to find something that Owl wants: a teddy bear, a robot, a picture of TEN balloons.
 Owl does not want any of these things.
 But then, Monkey offers him…a sock!

 Hmmmmm…Owl is intrigued.
 Will he trade his shiny red balloon with Monkey?

 Ariel Bernstein is the author of I Have a Balloon (which received starred reviews from School Library Journal and Kirkus Reviews and was a Junior Library Guild Selection); Where Is My Balloon?, a Bank Street Best Book of the Year; and We Love Fishing!, which PublishersWeekly called “relatable and funny” in a starred review.
-She lives in New Jersey with her family, many mismatched socks, and the occasional balloon.
+She lives in New Jersey with her family.
 Learn more at ArielBernsteinBooks.com.